Uniqueness for embeddings of nuclear $C^*$-algebras into type II$_{1}$ factors: Introduction

 \begin{mainthm} Let $A$ be a separable, unital and nuclear $C^*$-algebra satisfying Rosenberg and Schoquet's universal coefficient theorem and let $\calM$ be a II$_{1}$-factor with trace $\tau_{\calM}$.
 Let $\phi, \psi: A\rightarrow \calM$ be unital faithful $^*$-homomorphisms such that $\tau_{\calM} \circ \phi = \tau_{\calM} \circ \psi$, then there exists a sequence of unitaries $(u_{n})_{n}$ in $\calM$ such that

 \end{mainthm}

-The previous state of the art result in this direction is the following theorem of Hadwin, Li and Liu (\cite{LHL:OM}) building on Ding and Hadwin's result for approximately homogeneous (AH) algebras from \cite{DingHadwin}.
-A $C^*$-algebra is subhomogeneous if its irreducible representations have bounded finite dimension and homogeneous if all irreducible representations have the same finite dimension.
-For example $A=\{f\in C([0,1],M_2):f(0)\text{ is diagonal}\}$ is a subhomogeneous $C^*$-subalgebra of the homogeneous algebra $C([0,1],M_2)$ of continuous functions from the interval to the $2\times 2$ matrices $M_2$.
-An approximately subhomogeneous (ASH) $C^*$-algebra is an inductive limit of subhomogeneous $C^*$-algebras.
+The previous state of the art result in this direction is the following theorem of Hadwin, Li and Liu (which is covered by \cite[Theorem 5]{LHL:OM}) building on Ding and Hadwin's result for approximately homogeneous (AH) algebras from \cite{DingHadwin}.
+This encompasses domains which are inductive limits of type I $C^*$-algebras (those whose bidual is a type I von Neumann algebra).
+Every subhomogeneous $C^*$-algebra (those whose irreducible representations have uniformly bounded finite dimension) is type I, and hence the class of approximately subhomogeneous (ASH) algebras consisting of inductive limits of subhomogenous $C^*$-algebras is covered by the Hadwin--Li--Liu theorem.